projectara/greybus-spec/source/operations.rst

 Operation type 5 might mean “receive data” in one protocol, while operation 5 might mean “go to sleep” in another.
-When the AP establishes a connection with a CPort in another module, that connection will use the CPort’s advertised protocol.
+When the AP establishes a connection with a CPort in another module, that connection will use the CPort's advertised protocol.

 The Greybus Operations mechanism forms a base layer on which other protocols are built.
 Protocols define the format of request messages,